Radio Télévision Suisse

 The Radio Télévision Suisse (/fr/; "Swiss Radio Television"), shortened to RTS, is a subsidiary of the Swiss Broadcasting Corporation (SRG SSR), operating in French-speaking Switzerland.
 It was created on 1 January 2010 by a merger of Radio Suisse Romande (RSR) and Télévision Suisse Romande (TSR).

 History

 The first evening programme to be broadcast in colour on Télévision suisse romande was aired in 1968.

-The station has been accused of multiple cases of sexual harassment in recent years, including accusations against news personality Darius Rochebin.
+The station has been accused of multiple cases of sexual harassment and pedocriminality in recent years, including accusations against news personality Darius Rochebin.